LiminMHuang/lecture-python-programming.myst/lectures/lecture14_pandas.md

                'GOOG': 'Google'}
 ```

-Here’s the first part of the program
+Here is the first part of the programme

 ```{code-cell} ipython3
 :hide-output: false